HaugrNet/eds/README.md

 Then do the following:

 ```
+Setup your database: The following will create a database named cws and a user
+named cws_user as well as set up all needed tables.

+$ psql postgres
+$ \i 01-install.sql

+Then build the package and deploy it:

 $ cd /path/to/cws/sources
 $ mvn clean verify
 $ cp cws-war/target/cws.war ${WILDFLY_HOME}/standalone/deployments
+$ cd accessories/configuration/wildfly-XX
+$ cp -R * ${WILDFLY_HOME}
 $ ${WILDFLY_HOME}/bin/standalone.sh -c standalone-cws.xml
 ```
 Now, you should have a running version of CWS which can be reached from the